bitcraze/bitcraze-website/readme.md

         cd bitcraze-website

-1. Build the site.
-This will download Bootstrap, set things up, generate the site and run tests.
+1. Download dependencies.
+This will download Bootstrap and set things up.

-        ./tools/do build
+        ./tools/do download_deps

-1. Start the development server
+1. Start the development server.
+The development server in Jekyll continuously builds the site when the source changes.

         ./tools/run-in-dev.sh